tektechnologies/Instructor-Prep/201/class_5.md

 ## Announcements
 Setup 15 minute 1-on-1 meetings students with each student over the next few days.
 This will be your opportunity to check in with them individually to check where they are at and how they are doing in the course so far.
+# **Reminder:**
-	- **Reminder:** Weekly surveys will go out to students in email.
-Your survey responses are very helpful and meaningful to us.
-Feedback is a gift.
+- Weekly surveys will go out to students in email.
+Your survey responses are very helpful and meaningful to us. **Feedback is a gift.**
 	- The instructor will have a 15-minute one-on-one meeting with each student during the coming week: this will be an opportunity to review your progress, answer any questions you have, and discuss any topics the instructor sees appropriate, such as your future plans in the program.
 We will start the process of scheduling those meetings very soon.

-## Partner Power hours are mandatory at Code Fellows.

 ## Pair Programming Debrief
+## Drawl on white board.
 - learning from partner while driving
 - talking about how code works as navigator is also a skill.
 - navigator still has control
 - style nitpicks or variable name nitpicks.

-# Code Review
+# Code Review around 20 Minutes then cover Hexadecimal and then finsih review

 1. Look at web page, check out the css, and how its working.
+# Make sure every one has an eslinter on their About Me.
 - Show them how to identify, errors in the code, the left side bar shows little red boxes.
 We can fix those issues with hovering over the red lines, and selecting the "fix all" options.

 # Base 16 and Hex code.